Skip to content

 This enables heterogeneous volumes — different storage providers in the same pool.

-Under the hood, Skyward uses s3fs-fuse to mount S3-compatible buckets as FUSE filesystems.
-The mounting happens during the bootstrap phase, after system packages and Python dependencies are installed but before the worker starts accepting tasks.
+Skyward uses geesefs to mount S3-compatible buckets as FUSE filesystems during the "volumes" bootstrap phase — after system packages and Python dependencies, before the worker starts accepting tasks.

 graph LR